England–Wales border: Roman era

-Distribution of the legions across the Roman Empire in 80 AD, showing two legions stationed near what would become the England-Wales border.

 During the Roman occupation, the tribes of Wales (Ordovices, Deceangli, Demetae, and especially the Silures) were noted by Roman authors as fiercely resisting any occupation.
 As such the border area became a centre of military activity, with legions based at Deva (Chester), Viroconium (Wroxeter), and Isca Augusta (Caerleon).

 In most of Wales, the militaristic nature of the occupation was in stark contrast to that of southeast Britain.
 As such, by the end of Roman rule, there would have been a cultural border, between the highly Romanised Romano-British in the east, and the more independent and tribal kingdoms to the west.
 This western area was, however, largely Christian, and a number of successor states attempted to continue Roman practices.
 The most successful of these were the Kingdom of Gwynedd in the northwest, the Kingdom of Gwent and Glywysing in the southeast, the Kingdom of Dyfed in the southwest and the Kingdom of Powys in the east.
 Powys roughly coincided with the territory of the Celtic Cornovii tribe whose civitas or administrative centre during the Roman period was at Viroconium.
 Gwynedd, at the height of its power, extended as far east as the Dee estuary.
 Gradually, from the 5th century onwards, pagan tribes from the east, including the Angles and Saxons, conquered eastern and southern Britain, which later became England.

 In the south, the Welsh kingdom of Gwent broadly covered the same area as the pre-Roman Silures, traditionally the area between the rivers Usk, Wye and the Severn estuary.
 It was centred at different times on Venta (Caerwent), from which it derived its name, and Isca Augusta (Caerleon).
 Gwent generally allied with, and at various times was joined with, the smaller Welsh kingdom of Ergyng, centred in present-day southern Herefordshire west of the Wye (and deriving its name from the Roman town of Ariconium); and the larger kingdom of Glywysing in modern Glamorgan.
 The name Glywysing may indicate that it was founded by a British native of Glevum (Gloucester).